ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

 > [Chapter 13.
 Callpackage Design Pattern - Nix Pills](https://nixos.org/guides/nix-pills/callpackage-design-pattern.html)

-In the content above, We have used `import xxx.nix` to import Nix files many times, this syntax simply returns the execution result of the file, without any further processing of the it.
+In the previous content, We have used `import xxx.nix` to import Nix files many times, this syntax simply returns the execution result of the file, without any further processing of the it.

 `pkgs.callPackage` is also used to import Nix files, its syntax is `pkgs.callPackage xxx.nix { ... }`, but unlike `import`, the Nix file imported by it must be a Derivation or a function that returns a Derivation.
 Its result is a Derivation(a software package) too.